techidaily/site-win11-tips/source/_posts/mastering-windows-11-adding-wordpad-shortcut-accessibility.md

 9. Enter**wordpad.exe %1** in the**Value** box, and click**OK** to apply.
 ![The wordpad.exe value data](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/the-wordpad-exe-value-data.jpg)

  Now you can close the Registry Editor and try out the**Open with WordPad** context menu shortcut.
-Launch File Explorer (see[how to launch File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ), and navigate to a folder containing some TXT or RTF files.
+Launch File Explorer (see [how to launch File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ), and navigate to a folder containing some TXT or RTF files.
 Right-click an RTF or TXT document and select**Show more options** .
 Click**Open with WordPad** to bring up the right-clicked document in that app.

 ## How to Erase the WordPad Context Menu Shortcuts